 30-Hour OHFLAC Licensed Alzheimer's Unit Training

 The Alzheimer's Association, West Virginia Chapter provides the 30-hour mandated training for Licensed Alzheimer's Units.
 The package includes on-site training as well as CEUs for social workers and nurses.
-Contact Amy Ernst for more information at email@example.com or 800.272.3900.
+Contact us at firstname.lastname@example.org or 800.272.3900.

-Hands On Dementia Experience©We offer this hands-on sensitivity training to facilities, agencies, county aging programs, and community and caregiver groups.
+We offer this hands-on sensitivity training to facilities, agencies, county aging programs, and community and caregiver groups.
 Without giving too much away to those who haven't had the Experience, it gives individuals a glimpse of the physical difficulties older adults experience and places participants in situations, for a brief time, that may result in some of the confusion and resulting behaviors experienced by people with dementia.
-For more information or to schedule the Hands On Dementia Experience© for your facility or agency, please contact Amy Ernst at 800.272.3900 or email at firstname.lastname@example.org.
+For more information or to schedule the Hands On Dementia Experience© for your facility or agency, please contact us at 800.272.3900 or email@example.com.

-In place of our annual education conference, the Alzheimer's Association, West Virginia Chapter developed a series of one-day mini-conferences hosted throughout our Chapter territory called Caregiver University.
-Caregiver Universities are designed for both professional and family caregivers, featuring a series of workshops dedicated to enhancing caregivers' ability to provide quality care for the individual with the disease as well as aid them to better care for themselves.
+In place of our annual education conference, the Alzheimer's Association, West Virginia Chapter developed a series of one-day mini-conferences hosted throughout our Chapter territory called Alzheimer's & Dementia University.
+Alzheimer's & Dementia University is designed for both professional and family caregivers, featuring a series of workshops dedicated to enhancing caregivers' ability to provide quality care for the individual with the disease while maintaining their own health and wellness.